Support > Twitter API > Developer account

 Is it possible to have multiple developer accounts?

-At this time, a single Twitter user can have a single developer account or can be a member of an team account.
+At this time, a single X user can have a single developer account or can be a member of an team account.
 Users that already have a developer account cannot sign up for another, nor can they be added to other developer accounts as team members.

-How can I apply for Elevated access?
+How can I apply for the X API tiers?

 How can I apply for Enterprise access?